blackberry/ECMA5Extend/README.md

 var childType = ECMA5Extend.createType(child, parent);
 ```

-Once a type is created, it has a create() method, to spawn instances:
+A type has the following methods:

 ```
 //create instances